Friday, February 28, 2025

 Priorities for our Thought Process

-Although nothing is set in stone, right now we are pretty set on combining comedy with another genre, although we are playing around on whether we want the comedic aspect to be less heavy and more weaved through, making it a less emphasized part of the piece but with noticeable intention.
-I don't want to give too much away yet of our ideas/ thoughts, BUT here are a list of important thoughts/ questions that I wrote down from our conversations that I want to list as a reminder/ indicator of key priorities:
+Although nothing is set in stone at all right now, we are pretty set on combining comedy with another genre, although we are playing around on whether we want the comedic aspect to be less heavy and more weaved through/ a less emphasized part of the piece but with noticeable intention.
+While there's still ALOT to brainstorm and experiment with, here are a list of important thoughts/ questions that I wrote down from our conversations that I want to list as a reminder/ indicator of key priorities:

 • Relatively shorter amount of time (5-7 mins): do something really cool with it (abnormal/ experiment with form of storytelling)